FutureProcessing/what-should-i-learn-next/big-data/map-reduce/README.md

 Map-reduce algorithm:
 ========================

 Algorithm working on stackoverflow.com-Posts/Posts.xml file (32,2 gigabytes of data).
-This file contain all posts from stackoverflow, each post in one row.
+This file contains all posts from stackoverflow, each post in one row.
-Attribute "Tags" contain tags data, attribute "Body" contain post text.
+Attribute "Tags" contains tags data, attribute "Body" contains post text.

 #Map
 ###Tags
 Create map (where key = "first_tag-second_tag", value = T) for all tags in all posts.
-Map contain data with two way binding.
+Map contains data with two way binding.
 Remove version from tags (e.g. before: java-7, after: java), and reformat to lower case.

 ###Posts
 Create map (where key = "first_word-second_word", value = W) for all words in all posts. where distance between words is equal or less than 5.
-Map contain data with two way binding.
+Map contains data with two way binding.
 Remove version from words, and reformat to lower case.

 #Reduce